 K403/K503 — Electronic Studio Resources I: Policies

 You will be provided with a separate sheet regarding your studio responsibilities.
-You must sign this sheet as a condition of receiving a key card that lets you open the studio door.
+You must sign this sheet as a condition of receiving a key that lets you open the studio door.
+Keys can be obtained from Music Facilities in the basement of the Simon Building and are subjet to their terms.
+If you lose your key, please report it immediately so the locks can be changed.
 We ask that you respect the equipment and use your best judgement in protecting the security of the studio.

 Please report all broken equipment or software immediately to both Prof. Hass and Prof. Gibson (email links above).